wleddy/jumpstat/README.md

 * Next, edit the file at `instance/site_settings.py` with all your secrets.

-* run python app.py to start the dev server and create the inital database.
+* run python app.py to start the dev server and create the initial database.

 * A super user account is created with username "admin" and password "password"